manoushpajouh/Vassar-Crowdmeter/intellij/documentation/iteration-plan.md

 ## Iteration #3 plan

 For the second phase of elaboration, we would like to add the functionality to add a location and to add ratings for a location.
 This will also involve averaging all existing ratings for a location into the overall crowd rating field for each location.

+## Iteration #4 plan
+For the next phase of elaboration, we would like to add more design elements (fonts, colors, maybe graphics).
+Furthermore, we would like to incorporate an administrator's view of the app which allows you to delete locations and comments.